pabliqe/slugtenberg/README.md

 The fastest and simplest compiler to start building static websites with dynamic data in minutes.

 ## Why this?
-Slugtenberg was designed to build *clean and quick* handy websites from scratch.
+Slugtenberg was designed to compile *clean and quick* handy websites from scratch.
 Saves you time by not having to deal with servers, databases and infinite library packages.

 All of this thanks to the [database-free slug system](#database-free) based on [files and folders](#file--folder-basics) rendering system.